LondonBiofoundry/basicsynbio/docs/source/introduction.rst

 Once a user had a acquired the parts they needed for their assembly, there was the challenge of figuring out what the resulting sequence of the construct was.
-This step is critical in determining whether the assembly was successful.
+This step is critical in determining whether any assembly had been successful.
 To the best of our knowledge, no software was previously available to analyse BASIC parts and linkers and stitch them together.
 A user would often have to do all of this manually.